skupperproject/skupper/test/images/README.md

-# Images for external dependencies
+# Images for external test dependencies

 The Makefile on this directory allows for the manipulation of container images pertaining to external test dependencies, such as Mongo or quiver.